Baskar15082000/life-skills-track/Tiny Habits.md

 - Leverage platforms like LeetCode with daily streaks for consistency.
 - Join active social media groups to stay connected and motivated.
 - Share newfound knowledge with interested friends for a sense

+## Habit to Eliminate: Excessive Social Media Usage

+To reduce excessive social media usage, here are steps to make the cue invisible, the process unattractive, or the response unsatisfying:

+- Remove social media apps from the home screen to make them less visible.
+- Turn off non-essential notifications to minimize prompts.